Endurance develops strength of character in us~ Romans 5:4 NLT

 Shop fronts~

 Greenfield does so much to keep the town neat, tidy & interesting.
-Even with the ongoing struggle to survive that so many of these small mid-west towns face.
+Even with the ongoing struggle to survive that so many of these small mid-west town's face.

 Warren Cultural Center

 We had time to eat before continuing on to the cemetery.
-We visited my families graves.
+We visited my family's graves.
 The flowers that I'd put out in May still looked great!
 It's so hard to find anything that will hold up to the harsh weather.
 I'm still trying to find something that will look good through the winter months.
 We went on to Creston & took Hwy 34 home.
 We ran into some rain, but the snow didn't start until the early hours of Sunday morning.

 Wednesday, November 21, 2018